Vincent Haynes

 For Haynes, the vast majority of political life is just a myriad of stock procedures and settings for people to fill as stand-ins.
 The mood of each painting implies a recognition that there exist hidden loci of power that the machinations of political performance obscure, and more importantly that this fact is about revelatory as letting the world know that water is wet.
 This gloomy sentiment is underscored by the relative anonymity of the artist’s subjects.
 Haynes makes scarcely any attempt at individualizing his figures, thereby emphasizing their role as placeholders in an economy of signs.
 It might be said, then, that the paintings in ‘Zeremoniell’ are a kind of political portraiture without people.
 Indeed, the artist’s palette, full of muddied greens and reds as well as muted beiges, conveys a world deliberately sapped of vitality, as if desolate and vacant.
 It is as if Haynes’s subjects know they are nobody in particular.

 In discussing the genesis of his work, Haynes remarks upon the sense of “weird melancholia” he intuits when watching state officials on television, believing that “dignitaries know they are just interchangeable figures.”
 He recalls that his fascination with the performance of statecraft began as a young boy watching television.
 The ability to switch from channel to channel, seamlessly moving from cartoons, to music videos, to live broadcasts of war zones in an instant, left the young artist with a preoccupation with TV’s dissociative power.
 The screen’s allure would become a lifelong object of contemplation.
 In the present, operating somewhat like a semiotician, Haynes has carried this longstanding interest in mass media into a critical investigation into the visual minutiae of empire – the etiquette of its empty platitudes and mind-numbing unction.
-Dissociating from such dribble, Haynes’s work aims to restructure the way one sees power in the political.
+Dissociating from the pull of such pomp, Hayne’s work aims to restructure the way one sees power in the political.